 The Stanford ChEM-H Medicinal Chemistry Knowledge Center is led by Dr. Mark Smith, Ph.D., formerly a senior research scientist at Roche Pharmaceuticals.
 Interested faculty are encouraged to take advantage of Dr. Smith's presence at Stanford to benefit their research programs.

-The Stanford ChEM-H MCKC consists of ~1,000 sq feet of laboratory space, consisting of 8 fully equipped synthetic chemistry fumehoods, located in the Center for Clinical Scientific Research and the Beckman Research Center within the Stanford School of Medicine.
-Major equipment consists of a Shimadzu analytical LCMS, Agilent Semi-prep HPLC, a Biotage microwave reactor and two Analogix automated flash chromatography instruments.
-In vitro and in vivo ADME assays are performed in close collaboration with either Stanford core service centers or at local contract research organizations.
-The Medicinal Chemistry Knowledge Center has access to state of the art informatics infrastructure that includes the Dotmatics drug discovery platform for data capture, query and visualization and Schrodinger’s Maestro software molecular modeling.
+The Stanford ChEM-H MCKC is located on the ground floor of the new Stanford CHEM-H building.
+It consists of ~1,000 sq feet of laboratory space, consisting of 10 fume hoods of which 7 are fully equipped for synthetic chemistry and 3 support purification and synthesis equipment..
+Major equipment consists of a Agilent analytical LCMS, Agilent Semi-prep HPLC, a Biotage microwave reactor, 4 Biotage Selekt automated flash chromatography instruments and a Biotage V10-Touch rapid evaporation system.
+In vitro ADME assays are performed within the Knowledge Center and In vivo work is conducted in close collaboration with either Stanford core service centers or at local contract research organizations.
+The Medicinal Chemistry Knowledge Center has access to state of the art informatics infrastructure that includes the Dotmatics drug discovery platform for data capture, query and visualization and Schrodinger’s Maestro platform.

 Integrin-Targeting Knotting Peptide-Drug Conjugates Are Potent Inhibitors of Tumor Cell Proliferation, N. Cox, J. Kintzing, M. Smith, G. Grant and J. R. Cochran.
 Angew.
 Chem.
 Int Ed., 2016, 55, 9894.